 What’s In Your Baby Formula?

+When looking for baby formula closest to breast milk, it is helpful to understand what they put into formula to try to recreate mother’s milk.
 Technology is changing everything in the world, and that includes baby formula.
 Manufacturers are always finding new ways to make their formula more comparable to breast milk, but some are better than others.
 If you familiarize yourself with the following terms, you’ll understand what you’re reading when you study specific formulas on the market:

 - DHA: This stands for docasahexaenoic acid, which is an omega-3 fatty acid found naturally in breast milk.
 It’s believed to play a critical role in brain development and functioning.
 While formulas once contained no DHA, you can now find select products that do include this ingredient.
 This is one ingredient that can give an infant formula some of the natural benefits obtained from breast milk.

 - MFGM: This stands for Milk Fat Globule Membrane and refers to the proteins and lipids naturally found in each drop of breast milk.
 It is believed to play a critical role in the development of cognitive functioning and is one natural component of breast milk that couldn’t be duplicated in man-made formulas until recently.
 This is another powerful ingredient that takes a formula much closer to breast milk in terms of health benefits.

 - Lactoferrin: This is a protein found naturally in colostrum.
 It’s believed to play a critical role in developing and supporting a baby’s immune system but may also help with the respiratory system.
 If you want a baby formula that protects your infant in the early days of life, this is an ingredient that you want in your formula.

 - ARA: Also known as arachidonic acid, this is a natural component to breast milk that is now added to some baby formulas.
 It may play a role in developing the central nervous system, but some manufacturers add it simply to balance other fatty acids in the formula.